 Ranked among the best wines in the world, the Riesling is one of ALsace’s biggest successes.
 Introduced in the 15th century, and originating from the Orleanois region, it is different from its German counterpart and from the numerous Riesling, which can now be found a little all over the world.
 A late-ripening grape variety, it continues to ripen at low temperatures, but gives marvelous results when there is a sunny, dry, late summer.
 First distinguished in 1699, Kitterlé has always had an exceptional reputation.
 Already protected in the middle ages, it has been sold under its own name since 1830.

 This volcanic-sandstone plot is on a unique site, on a steeply sloping rocky outcrop facing three ways (south-west, south and south-east).
 The light, sandy soil, which is kept back by huge drystone walls, only gives very low yields (25 to 35 hl/ha).

-The grape are hand-picked and whole bunches are pressed.
+The grapes are hand-picked and whole bunches are pressed.
 There is static settling of the lees.
 The wine is fermented in temperature-controlled tuns, followed by raising on the less for 8 months.

-The colour is lemon yellow with light green reflections, of average intensity.
-The disk is bright, limpid and transparent.
-The wine shows youth.
+The robe is a lemon yellow, with light green reflections of average intensity.
+THe disk is bright, limpid, transparent.
+The wine shows a radiant youth.